healthykitchen101/healthykitchen101.com/kettles/reviews/comfee/comfee-electric-kettle-cekg003.md

 *   Keep Warm (10%) - **6.0**/undefined

 The Comfee Glass Electric Kettle has a pretty fast and very quiet boiling phase.
 However, it consumes quite a bit more energy compared to other kettles on our list.
-Its ability to keep warm isn’t anything to write home about either.
+Its ability to retain heat isn’t anything to write home about either.

 ### Boiling Time